-Section 7: Annual Reports
+Section 7: Annual Reports and Performance Evaluation

-Annual Report requirements Requirements
+Annual Report Requirements

 On an annual basis, each Approved Vendor will submit an Annual Report of the contracts and systems in its portfolio using the Approved Vendor portal at www.illinoisabp.com.
-Each Approved Vendor will be desired.
+Each Approved Vendor will be able to change its point of contact for completing the Annual Report at any time if desired.
 The Annual Report will serve as the basis for verifying that RECs from projects are being delivered to the applicable utility, and, absent corrective actions taken by the Approved Vendor, can be a tool used to determine what actions may be taken by the utilities to enforce the contractual requirements that RECs are delivered, including, but not limited to, drawing on collateral.
 Additionally, the Annual Report will be used by the Agency to consider the ongoing eligibility of an Approved Vendor to continue participation in the program.
-For distributed generation systems, the report will include information on:
+For distributed generationall systems, the report will include information on:

-- RECs delivered by each of the systems in the portfolio - Status of all systems that have been approved, but not yet energized, including any extensions requested and granted - Energized systems that have not delivered RECs in the year - Balance of collateral held by each utility - A summary of requests for REC obligation suspensions, reductions, or eliminations due to force majeure events - •Information on consumer complaints received
+- RECs delivered by each of the systems in the portfolio - Status of all systems that have been approved, but not yet energized, including any extensions requested and granted - Energized systems that have not delivered RECs in the year - Balance of collateral held by each utility - A summary of requests for REC obligation suspensions, reductions, or eliminations due to force majeure events - Information on consumer complaints received